The Way Forward - and the New Purple Route (modified Option 1)

 Faced with Judicial Review challenges they would have lost, both from the South Downs National Park Authority on the impacts on the Park, and from Dr Emma Tristram on the misleading nature of the consultation, Highways England have agreed to run a fresh consultation in 2019, with new and better information and correction of errors, and with a fully open mind as to what Preferred Route they will then choose.

 We will be watching this next consultation very carefully to see that it is correctly carried out.
 If it does not reasonably protect the countryside against landscape and habitat destruction, species loss and climate change, and adopt a lower cost and lower impact solution to improving traffic flow:

 - We will fight the Development Consent Order.

 - We will object to the Planning Inspectorate.

 - We will object to the Secretary of State.

 But long before we have got there Highways England will, we believe, be forced to recognize that 5A would cost way over the £250M budget.
-Alan Feist has said, "if that happens, we are in uncharted territory" - in other words back to the drawing board, which of course is where the National Park Authority has told them they need to go now anyway.
+Alan Feist has said, "if that happens, we are in uncharted territory" - in other words back to the drawing board.

 SCATE, the South Coast Alliance for Transport and the Environment, have a better strategy.
 This is set out in 'A New Transport Vision for the South Coast'.